junxit/us-congress-bills-111/bill.md

     >   - **(B)** exists on January 1, 2013, and remains affiliated with the same network.

   - **(7)** *Primary video* Section 119(d), as amended by paragraph (6), is further amended by adding at the end the following new paragraph:
-    > - **(17)** *Primary video* The term primary video means the single programming stream and associated data that received the highest aggregate viewership ratings of all programming streams offered by that station as of the date of enactment of the Satellite Home Viewer Update and Reauthorization Act of 2009, offered by a television broadcast station.
+    > - **(17)** *Primary video* The term primary video means the single programming stream and associated data program-related material that received the highest aggregate viewership ratings (as determined by Nielsen Media Research) of all programming streams offered by that station as of the date of enactment of the Satellite Home Viewer Update and Reauthorization Act of 2009, offered by a television broadcast station.

-  - **(8)** *Clerical amendment* Section 119(d) is amended in paragraphs (1),(2), and (5) by striking “which” each place it appears and inserting “that”.
+  - **(8)** *Clerical amendment* Section 119(d) is amended in paragraphs (1), (2), and (5) by striking “which” each place it appears and inserting “that”.
 - **(i)** *Superstation redesignated as non-network station* Section 119 is amended—
   - **(1)** by striking “superstation” each place it appears in a heading and each place it appears in text and inserting “non-network station”; and
   - **(2)** by striking “superstations” each place it appears in a heading and each place it appears in text and inserting “non-network stations”.